Founders & Past Members Race #2

 Low Tide 15:47 0.49m

 If you can't cover your duty please find an alternative and let the Sailing Committee know.

-Head to our Facebook page, like the post and click on "Going" to let us know you are coming.
+Please head to the Club Facebook event and click on Going to let us know you are attending.

 2016-17 Sailing Season